 The value of the connectionist model is that it provided a plausible account of the nature of children’s associative processing in the current study.
 This can be seen perhaps most clearly when one considers how the model arrived at its judgements for the objects in the control trial in the backwards blocking condition.
-For example, when the model saw three objects activate the machine together and then a fourth do so independently, it arrived at its causal judgements based on a relatively simple “counting” strategy.
+For example, when the model saw three objects activate the machine together and then a fourth do so independently, it arrived at its causal judgements based on a relatively simple counting strategy.
 During the simulation of this trial, when all four objects were first presented to the model, the resulting difference at the output layer between the activation of the single output unit and the predicted activation of that unit was equivalent for all four objects.
 Thus, because the difference between the observed and predicted activation of the output unit was equivalent for all four objects, the model made equivalent weight adjustments in sign and magnitude to the connections between each object and the output unit.
 Crucially, these connections instantiated each object’s association with the machine’s activation.
-As such, because objects A-D were shown with the “machine’s activation” (i.e., the output unit = 1) an equal number of times, the strength of the association between each object and the machine’s activation was equivalent.
+As such, because objects A-D were shown with the machine’s activation (i.e., the output unit = 1) an equal number of times, the strength of the association between each object and the machine’s activation was equivalent.
 Given that the connectionist model provided a better fit overall (and in various specific places) than the Bayesian model, it seems likely that children also (mostly) relied on a similar associative based counting procedure.

 In contrast, the Bayesian model predicted a clear difference between the causal effectiveness of the first three objects and the fourth object.
-Because the fourth object was placed on the machine by itself, its causal status as an effective object is unambiguous.
-In contrast, one of the other three objects have efficacy, so the probability that each is efficacious is greater than the base rate, but not at ceiling.
-Whereas the Bayesian model made qualitative predictions about retrospective reevaluation in the experimental trials that were mostly upheld (at least in Experiment 1), this difference between ceiling and non-ceiling level responses was not present in the data.
+Because the fourth object was placed on the machine by itself, its causal status as an effective object is unambiguous and should be high.
+In contrast, when all children know is that three objects activate the machine together, they only conclusion they can come to is that at least one of the other three objects have efficacy.
+A Bayesian model predicts that the probability that each is efficacious is greater than the base rate, but not necessarily at ceiling.
+Whereas the Bayesian model made qualitative predictions about retrospective reevaluation in the experimental trials that were mostly upheld (at least in Experiment 1), children made closer to ceiling-level responses in the control trials (particularly in Experiment 2).

 What accounted for why children engaged in retrospective reevaluation in Experiment 1 but not in Experiment 2?
-The current study suggests that when tasks exceed children’s information-processing abilities, children will resort to less sophisticated strategies and cognitive mechanisms such as associative learning (e.g., Cohen et al., 2002), despite the fact that multiple processes (in this case, associative learning and Bayesian inference) may be simultaneously in operation but to different degrees.
+The current study suggests that when tasks exceed children’s information-processing abilities, children will resort to less sophisticated strategies and cognitive mechanisms such as associative learning (e.g., Cohen et al., 2002), even though multiple processes (in this case, associative learning and Bayesian inference) may be simultaneously in operation but to different degrees.